jrfan/water_code_Printemps/readme.md

 # Mini-Challenge Model Source Code

 This repository contains the implementation code for our model in the mini-challenge.
+For the other stations for test set, we only used the baseline QRF model provided in your source code as well as the default hyperparameters.

 ## Getting Started